ubitux/oratools/README.md

 After running `make` and entering the virtual env with `. venv/bin/activate`, `ora-tool` with the following tools:

+- `ora-tool mappack`: map (re-)packing helper which can be used to batch mod files removal/addition/replacement, strip tags, add an image overlay, etc.
+  Use `ora-tool mappack --help` for more information.
 - `ora-tool buildorder`: try to figure the build orders from the specified replay(s); doesn't work that great because it requires the complete game emulation